Appointment of principal supervisor and possible co-supervisor(s)

 - That the project could lead to new results on a sufficiently high level to form the basis for a PhD thesis at an international level

-- That there is enough time for the PhD student to have a realistic opportunity of delivering the PhD thesis on time
+- That there is enough time for the PhD student to have a realistic opportunity of submitting the PhD thesis on time

 Prior to each of the regular evaluations of the PhD study programme, the principal supervisor, together with any co-supervisors, shall evaluate whether the PhD student is following the PhD plan satisfactorily and that continuation may be recommended unconditionally, or whether the PhD student should be given three months to put his or her studies in order (this option can be given only once).
 At the same time the principal supervisor together with any co-supervisors should assess whether the PhD plan should be changed.